 The snow plan includes fixed routes that target areas with the greatest pedestrian flows.
 These routes are cleared through the week, or at weekends if the weather is severe.

-Any new request for a grit bin will be assessed and prioritised.
-Community purchased grit bins, typically off the highway, are only refilled if grit salt is ordered and paid for through the council.
+Community purchased grit bins, typically off the highway, are only refilled if grit salt is ordered and paid for from us.

-We also receive special requests, such as for funerals and weddings.
-If we get sufficient notice, we'll try to assist, if resources permit.
+We receive special requests for funerals and weddings.
+If we get sufficient notice we'll try to assist, if our resources permit.
 We do give higher priority to calls from the emergency services and public transport (bus) operators.

 - provide resources for private businesses

-- provide grit salt to organisations outside local authority control and where worsening conditions mean that all our grit stock is needed for treating our priority roads
+- provide grit salt to businesses outside our control.
+Worsening conditions mean that all our grit stock is needed for treating our priority roads